Sequence and Consequence: Sequentiality

 This isomorphism result both shows the interest of, and puts us in a position to prove, the following characterization result:

 \begin{theorem} \vanf is valid on an order frame iff it is flat and ancestral. \end{theorem}

-\begin{proof} Given \cref{flatt}, it suffices to show that a flat order frame validates every instance of Sequentiality iff it is also ancestral. \bi \item[$\Rightarrow$] Suppose $\seq{W,<}$ is flat but not ancestral, so for some $w,v$, $w$ can access but not reach $v$.
+\begin{proof} Given the characterization result for \vflat (\cref{flatt}), it suffices to show that a flat order frame validates Sequentiality iff it is also ancestral. \bi \item[$\Rightarrow$] Suppose $\seq{W,<}$ is flat but not ancestral, so for some $w$ and $v$, $w$ can access but not reach $v$.
 Set $p$ true at exactly the worlds whose rank from $w$ is even, $q$ true at exactly the worlds whose rank from $w$ is odd, and $r$ true at exactly the worlds reachable from $w$.
 Then:

-\bi \item $w$ verifies $\Box(p\to \neg p>r)$.
+\bi \item[(a)] $w$ verifies $\Box(p\to \neg p>r)$.
 Consider any $p$-world $y$ accessible from $w$; by our choice of valuation, $y$ is reachable from $w$.
-There must be a world reachable from $y$ which has odd rank and hence verifies $\neg p$.
+We claim that some world reachable from $y$ has odd rank from $w$.
 There are two options.

 \bi \item $y$ is not the highest-ranked world reachable from $w$, so $y$'s successor is also the next world in $\alpha_w$ and hence has odd rank.